SinijChapagain/writing_in_air_using_hand_gesture/README.md

 # writing_in_air_using_hand_gesture
+The development of intuitive human-computer interaction methods has become increasingly important as digital technologies permeate everyday life.
+Traditional input methods such as keyboards and touchscreens, while effective, present limitations in accessibility, hygiene, and ergonomic contexts.
 This project addresses these challenges through the implementation of a contactless gesture recognition system that enables users to create and modify digital notes using natural hand movements.